php-fig/fig-standards/proposed/PSR-2-advanced.md

 ```

 The `case` statement MUST be indented once from `switch`, and the `break`
-statement MUST be indented at the same level as the `case` body.
-There MUST be
+keyword (or other terminating keyword) MUST be indented at the same level as
-a `// no break` comment when a break is intentionally omitted.
+the `case` body.
+There MUST be a comment such as `// no break` when
+continuation or fall-through is intentional.

 ### 5.3 `while`, `do while`